 Just steer clear of milk thistle tea.
 It only contains a small dose of the beneficial compound silymarin, which doesn’t dissolve well in water.

 Look for a supplement that contains 70 to 80 percent silymarin as its active ingredient and take anywhere from 300mg to 900mg per day.
 People who are treating liver issues can take as much as 400mg to 600mg, three times per day.
 When in doubt, follow manufacturer guidelines.

-Side effects are rare, but it could cause diarrhea.
 Make sure to check with your doctor first if you’re on any medications to rule out interactions, especially if you take diazepam, warfarin and some diabetes medications.